justinreginaldtan/studyharbor/docs/QUICK_REFERENCE.md

-# CozyFocus Quick Reference Sheet
+# StudyHarbor Quick Reference Sheet

 **Your daily command center for the 2-week sprint**